swayamsah/dsa-assistant/README.md

 6. **Troubleshooting**:
    - If Python script fails: Ensure Chrome and Python are in system PATH
-   - For dependency issues: Try `npm clean-install`
+   - For dependency issues:
+     - Try `npm clean-install`
+     - If npm install fails, use: `npm install --legacy-peer-deps`
    - For API errors: Verify your Gemini API key is valid

 ## Architecture Overview